2022 GRI Index

 The organization and its reporting practices | |||

-2-2 | Entities included in the organization’s sustainability reporting | Non-Financial Group Report: About this report Notes to consolidated financial statements: Principal subsidiaries | |
+2-2 | Entities included in the organization’s sustainability reporting | Sustainability Statement: General information Notes to Consolidated Financial Statements: Principal subsidiaries |

-2-3 | Reporting period, frequency and contact point | Contact | The reporting period is from January 1 to December 31, 2022.
+2-3 | Reporting period, frequency and contact point | Contact | The reporting period is from January 1 to December 31, 2024.
 In compliance with German Commercial Law, we apply a yearly reporting cycle.
-Our most recent combined Annual and Non-Financial Group Report 2022 was published on March 23, 2023. |
+Our most recent Annual Report, including our Sustainability Statement 2024, was published on March 13, 2025. |

-2-4 | Restatements of information | Employees: Employee overview Declaration on Corporate Governance: Gender diversity and targets | |
+2-4 | Restatements of information | Information on Metrics and Targets | |

-2-5 | External assurance | Report by the Supervisory Board: Separate Non-Financial Group Report Independent practitioner’s report on a limited assurance engagement on non-financial reporting | |
+2-5 | External assurance | Report by the Supervisory Board: Separate Non-Financial Group Report |

 Activities and workers | |||

-2-7 | Employees | Employees ESG Performance Data | |
+2-7 | Employees | ||

-2-8 | Workers who are not employees | So far, we have only been tracking this non-employee population locally.
-We are working on methods to systematically monitor this group. | |
+2-8 | Workers who are not employees | We are implementing processes to include non-employees in our reporting. | |

 Governance | |||

-2-9 | Governance structure and composition | Report by the Supervisory Board: Committees of the Supervisory Board Declaration on Corporate Governance Sustainability management: Sustainability governance | |
+2-9 | Governance structure and composition | Report by the Supervisory Board: Committees of the Supervisory Board |

-2-10 | Nomination and selection of the highest governance body | Declaration on Corporate Governance: The General Partner and its bodies Declaration on Corporate Governance: Supervisory Board of the Company Declaration on Corporate Governance: Diversity concept and targets | |
+2-10 | Nomination and selection of the highest governance body | Declaration on Corporate Governance Declaration on Corporate Governance: Supervisory Board of the Company Declaration on Corporate Governance: Diversity concept and targets |

-2-12 | Role of the highest governance body in overseeing the management of impacts | Sustainability management: Sustainability governance Declaration on Corporate Governance: Lead Independent Director | |
+2-12 | Role of the highest governance body in overseeing the management of impacts | ||

-2-13 | Delegation of responsibility for managing impacts | Sustainability management: Sustainability governance Risks and Opportunities Report | Responsibility for the management of sustainability topics and impacts is described in the respective chapters of the Non-Financial Group Report. |
+2-13 | Delegation of responsibility for managing impacts | Responsibility for the management of sustainability topics and impacts is described in the respective chapters of the Sustainability Statement. | |

-2-14 | Role of the highest governance body in sustainability reporting | Sustainability management: Sustainability governance Report by the Supervisory Board: Separate Non-Financial Group Report | The Non-Financial Group Report is reviewed and approved by our Chief Executive Officer. |
+2-14 | Role of the highest governance body in sustainability reporting | Sustainability management: Sustainability Governance | The Sustainability Statement is reviewed and approved by our Chief Executive Officer, Helen Giza. |

-2-15 | Conflicts of interest | Report by the Supervisory Board: Corporate Governance Declaration on Corporate Governance: Independence Declaration on Corporate Governance: Legal relationships with members of the Company’s corporate bodies | We have a policy on conflicts of interest, reflecting our commitment to minimize them.
+We have a policy on conflicts of interest, reflecting our commitment to minimize them.
 A conflict of interest is any situation/engagement (activity/relationship) that may (potentially) create a conflict to the legitimate interests of FME; or can be perceived as creating a conflict to the legitimate interest of FME.
 It may arise when personal interests of an employee (resulting from engagements, activities, situations, relationships, etc.) are in conflict with legitimate interests of FME.
 Conflicting interests may impact the employee’s objectivity and their ability to perform their employment duties in the best interests of FME.
 A COI as per this Policy includes actual, potential or perceived Conflicts of Interest.
 Potential conflicts of interest are disclosed via a disclosure form, which is part of the policy/standard operating procedure and reflected in training and guidance materials. |

-2-16 | Communication of critical concerns | Compliance | |
+2-16 | Communication of critical concerns | Compliance and Business Ethics | |

-2-17 | Collective knowledge of the highest governance body | Sustainability management: Sustainability governance Declaration on Corporate Governance: Lead Independent Director Qualification matrix for the members of the Supervisory Board of the Company Supervisory Board website: Lead Independent Director and ESG expertise | |
+2-17 | Collective knowledge of the highest governance body | Sustainability management: Sustainability Governance Supervisory Board website: Lead Independent Director and ESG expertise |

-2-18 | Evaluation of the performance of the highest governance body | Declaration on Corporate Governance: Self-assessments | |
+2-18 | Evaluation of the performance of the highest governance body | ||

-2-19 | Remuneration policies | Compensation Report | |
+2-19 | Remuneration policies | ||

-2-20 | Process to determine remuneration | Compensation Report: Management Board members’ compensation Compensation Report: Compensation of the members of the Supervisory Board | |
+2-20 | Process to determine remuneration | Compensation Report | |

 Strategy, policies and practices | |||

-2-24 | Embedding policy commitments | Sustainability management: Strategy Code of Ethics and Business Conduct Human Rights, Workplace Rights, and Labor and Employment Principles Group-wide Human Rights StatementSupplier Code of Conduct | Approaches to embed policy commitments throughout activities and business relationships are described in the respective chapters of the Non-Financial Group Report. |
+Approaches to embed policy commitments throughout activities and business relationships are described in the respective chapters of the Sustainability Statement. |

 2-27 | Compliance with laws and regulations | Legal matters that Fresenius Medical Care deems to be material or noteworthy are described in the annex of our Annual Report and our 20-F. | |